amutheo/viralphyl/docs/usage.md

 # Viralphyl: Usage
-This documentation provides an overview of how the pipeline works, and a description of the required command-line flags
+This documentation provides detailed usage parameters and the required command-line flags

 ## Standard Usage